 5. Don’t write copy and paste emails!

 If your emails are obviously not tailored to a label then you’ve got no chance.
 Personalise them to the label.
 State why you’re contacting them, what you like about them and their music and how you respect their brand.
-Being friendly and normal will take you far here so don’t be too clinical – remain calm, collected and professional.
+Being friendly and normal will be an effective marketing strategy so don’t be too clinical – remain calm, collected and professional.

 6. Check for vital info about the label